Electronic Laboratory Reporting

 Step 3.
 Testing

-- Facility will develop and generate HL7 messages for specific conditions that conform to the HL7 Version 2.5.1 Implementation Guide: Electronic Laboratory Reporting to Public Health, Release 1 (US Realm) with Errata.
+• Facility will develop and generate HL7 messages for specific conditions that conform to the HL7 Version 2.5.1 Implementation Guide: Electronic Laboratory Reporting to Public Health, Release 1 (US Realm) with Errata.

-- Examples of result types to be tested include;
+• Examples of result types to be tested include:

-- Coded result (CWE)
+• Coded result (CWE)

-- Numeric result
+• Numeric result

-- Titer result
+• Titer result

 Step 4.
-Acceptance Testing/Onboarding
+Acceptance Testing/Preproduction

 Step 5.
 Production

-- Once an eligible hospital has completed validation they will receive an acknowledgement of their success and be placed into production status.
+• Once an eligible hospital has completed validation, they will receive an acknowledgement of their success and be placed into production status.